Sen2Agri/Sen2Agri-System/FAQ.md

 ```

 You can find the short name of the site in the web interface or by looking at the path of its products.
 Generally, the short name is generated by converting the site name to lower case and replacing spaces with underscores.

+Starting with version 1.8, a site can be deleted from the Edit page of a site.

 ## Is there a way to exclude some tiles from the download?